chr0m1ng/lime-python/README.md

 ### Starting a connection

 To start a connection with a server in a specific domain, the client can use **DNS queries** to check for a *lime* SRV entry and get the server address.
 This is not mandatory and the client can use static connection information, but its a good idea to rely on DNS since the protocol is domain based.
-In the code, the method `open` of the  `Transport` interface should be called passing the remote URI (in the server, the URI parameter can be null).
+In the code, the method `open_async` of the  `Transport` interface should be called passing the remote URI (in the server, the URI parameter can be null).

 After connecting the transport, the client should send a **new session** envelope to start the session negotiation.
 The `ClientChannel` class provides the method `start_new_session_async` for that.